Angaaraka: Cast

-Release

-Critical reception
+Reception

 The film opened to mostly average and negative reviews from the critics.
 The Times of India rated 3/5 stars while stating that "the movie is a waste of effort as it is done without any imagination" while panning the director's job.
 The Indian cine gallery gave a verdict as a "very ordinary presentation" again criticizing the work of the director.

 Soundtrack

 The music is composed by Arjun Janya for Ashwini Media company and lyrics are written by Ghouse Peer, Gee Gee and Shyam Shimoga.
 The audio release of the film was held on 1 November 2013 coinciding the Kannada Rajyotsava day.
 A total of 5 tracks have been composed by Arjun Janya.